Full-Body Workouts: Quick Summary

 Overhead Presses

 Overhead presses, or shoulder presses, are another great exercise for your full-body workouts!
-You'll activate muscle in your upper chest, shoulders, core, and traps.
+You'll activate muscles in your upper chest, shoulders, core, and traps.
 For this exercise, you'll need a loaded barbell and a rack.

-How to: Grab the bar with an overhand grip and rest the bar on your upper chest.
-From here, un-rack the barbell and take a few steps backwards, away from the rack.
-You want to position your feet shoulder-width apart, and keep a slight bend in your knees.
+2. From here, un-rack the barbell and take a few steps backwards, away from the rack.
+You want to position your feet shoulder-width apart and keep a slight bend in your knees.

-Take a deep breath in, then exhale as you keep your core tight and push the bar overhead with your arms and shoulders.
-When your arms have straightened overhead, lower the barbell back down to its starting position on your chest.
+4. When your arms have straightened overhead, lower the barbell back down to its starting position on your chest.
 Make sure you are looking straight ahead the entire time.

 Bent Over Rows